sarah-maris/FEND-health-tracker/README.md

 After choosing from a list of results or entering a food description and calorie count manually, the user can enter the number of servings eaten or and the total calories consumed is calculated.
 The app keeps a running total of all calories consumed for each date.

+The app also provides Health News from The New York Times.

 Resources used:
 * Backbone.js
 * Underscore.js
 * Firebase
 * jQueryUI datepicker
+* Moment.js (date formatting)
+* Nutritionix API
+* The New York Times API